-We act as an intermediary between broker-dealers and other financial institutions whereby we borrow securities from one broker-dealer and then either lend them to another broker-dealer or use them to cover short positions.
+We act as an intermediary between broker-dealers and other financial institutions whereby we borrow securities from one broker-dealer and then either lend them to another broker-dealer or use them in our broker-dealer operations to cover short positions.
 Where permitted, we have also loaned, to broker-dealers and other financial institutions, securities owned by the firm, our clients, or others we have received as collateral.
-Both securities borrowed and securities loaned transactions are accounted for as collateralized financings and are recorded at the amount of cash advanced or received.
-In securities borrowed transactions, we are required to deposit cash with the lender in an amount which is generally in excess of the market value of securities borrowed.
-With respect to securities loaned, we generally receive cash in an amount in excess of the market value of securities loaned.
+Securities borrowed and securities loaned transactions are accounted for as collateralized agreements and collateralized financings, respectively, and are recorded at the amount of cash advanced or received.
+In securities borrowed transactions, we are required to deposit cash with the lender in an amount which is generally in excess of the market value of securities loaned.
 We evaluate the market value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.
 Securities borrowed and securities loaned are included in "Collateralized agreements" and "Collateralized financings," respectively, on our Statement of Financial Condition.
 See Note 5 for additional information regarding collateralized agreements and financings.
-Refer to the allowance for credit losses section below for further information related to our allowance for credit losses related to collateralized agreements.